edwardwbli/BigKnowledge/JS/Cross Domain Request.md

 ## Hack 1
 Use iframe as a target of form target to submit a post request to avoid redirecting to the action URL, and manipulate the loaded response in iframe, by add load event listener to iframe node.

-Note: Should disable
+Note: Should disable we security
 * Chrome: start chrome with --disable-web-security

 Sample: